ChaseMillers/Lighting-Manager/README.md

 ![](pics/2.jpg)
 Clicking the Solo button, isolates the light by turning off all other lights.
 ![](pics/3.jpg)
-Clicking the Save button saves to a created folder in the Maya directory.
+Clicking the Save button, saves the users light setup to an auto generated folder named "LightingManager" in the Maya directory.
-The import button allows you to load and save lighting configurations.
+The import button allows you to load sellected lighting configurations.
 ![](pics/3.jpg)